Ashoka74/AI_Regulation/README.md

 # AI_Regulation

  <a href="https://www.youtube.com/watch?v=hrmZ-crQKcU&ab_channel=MarcoFernandez">View Demo</a>

-The same than previous application but as a Django app
+The same than  <a href="https://github.com/Ashoka74/AI-Regulation-suggestions>this</a> application but as a Django app

 The app should work by itself, you just have to <strong> provide your OpenAI API </strong> and then enter the following command in the terminal from the folder path:

 <h3>
 manage.py runserver